 - 1 tablespoon lemon juice

-Place the graham crackers in a food processor and pulse until it resemble a coarse crumbly flour.
+- Place the graham crackers in a food processor and pulse until it resembles coarse, crumbly flour.
 Add the coconut oil and pulse for another second or two to combine.

-Press the crumb crust into an 9" springform pan.
+- Press the crumb crust into a 9" springform pan.
 Distribute evenly across the bottom and up a little on the sides of the pan.
 Set aside.

-Place the chickpeas from the can of chickpeas, remaining sugar, raw cashews, tofu and the coconut milk in a food processor.
+- Place the chickpeas from the can of chickpeas, remaining sugar, raw cashews, tofu, and coconut milk in a food processor.
 Pulse for several seconds to break down the cashews.
 Open the lid and stir down any ingredients that might have risen to the top.
 Pulse for several seconds, up to a minute until smooth and creamy.

-Wrap the bottom of the pan in aluminum foil, being sure to cover the bottom part of the pan.
+- Wrap the bottom of the pan in aluminum foil, being sure to cover the entire bottom.
 Place this in a roasting pan and pour water around the bottom of the pan.
-This is a water bath and it will prevent the cheesecake from cracking in the middle.
+This is a water bath, and it will prevent the cheesecake from cracking in the middle.

 Celebrate National Cheesecake Day!

-Today is National Cheesecake Day and I aim to celebrate.
+On National Cheesecake Day you can celebrate with more than my non-dairy cheesecake.
+Celebrating is important!
 Want to join me?
-Well, I’ve joined with some awesome food bloggers to share with you a whole host of delicious cheesecake recipes!
-I’m sure somewhere in here you’ll find a favorite recipe to help you celebrate too!
+Well, I’ve joined with some awesome food bloggers to share with you a whole host of the best cheesecake recipes.
+I’m sure somewhere in here you’ll find a favorite recipe to help you celebrate, too.

 Delicious Cheesecake Recipes: